Residential Group Care

 MCH offers a comprehensive religious education program to meet the spiritual needs of youth.
 Activities include weekly worship services, discipleship opportunities, summer camps and mission trips.
 Youth on the Waco campus and Boys Ranch attend worship services at Harrell Memorial Chapel, which sits at the highest point of the Waco campus.

 MCH is committed to meeting the individual educational needs of residents.
 Most youth who live on the Waco campus and Boys Ranch attend the University of Texas Charter School on the Waco campus, while others attend Waco public schools.
 Childcare and school staff work together to determine the most appropriate educational plan for residents.
-The Home’s transition services staff works with high school students to help prepare them prepare for college, a job training program or employment.
+MCH’s transition services staff works with high school students to help prepare them for college, a job training program or employment.

 Students who attend the University of Texas Charter School (Waco campus and Boys Ranch) can participate in competitive sports against other schools.
 MCH offers football, volleyball, basketball, cross-country and track and field.
-The MCH Bulldogs have recently won state championships in flag football and girls basketball.

 One of the most important lessons youth learn while in our care is the importance of sharing their gifts, talents and time with others.
 MCH youth volunteer to serve their local communities throughout the year.
 Each summer, MCH youth combine their efforts to contribute nearly 10,000 hours of volunteer service in the Waco area.